VennDev/Vapm/README.md

 - A library Async & Promise for PHP
 - The method is based on Fibers, requires you to have php version from >= 8.1

-# Next Update?
-- Promise.all
-- Clean some

 # How to use Async?
 ```php
     /**